 Besides knowing how to get on and off the bus, there are a few more tips or rules you should know.

-Baby strollers: Strollers are allowed onboard the bus.
-However, it is best if you plan to carry your child when boarding, existin, and on your lap during the ride.
+Baby strollers: Strollers are allowed on board the bus.
+However, it is best if you plan to carry your child when boarding, exiting, and on your lap during the ride.
 Strollers should be folded up and tucked in between or underneath seats.
-Strollers cannot be left in the aisle, or in the doorway.
+Strollers cannot be left in the aisle or in the doorway.
 This is very important for safety, and we ask that you plan ahead.

 Children under 12 may not ride unaccompanied.
 Children under 5 ride free.

-Bicycles: Every COAST bus is equipped with a bike rack capable of carrying 2 standard bicycles.
-Newer buses may carry up to 3 bikes; these buses can be found on route 2 and Trolley, and usually (though not always) route 1.
+Bicycles: Every COAST bus is equipped with a bike rack capable of carrying at least 2 standard bicycles.
+Newer buses may carry up to 3 bikes and are found on most regular COAST routes.
 Rack space is available on a first-come, first-served basis only.
 If the rack is full, you will not be able to bring your bike on board the bus.
-Please bring a lock with you in case you need to lock your bike
+Please bring a lock with you in case you need to lock your bike.

 Large packages / groceries: Many people use the bus to do their grocery shopping.
 Please keep your shopping to what you can reasonably carry on and off the bus in one trip.
 Some customers use small rolling carts for their groceries, which is also fine but must be able to fit between seats.
 Like strollers, grocery carts or bags cannot be in the aisle or blocking a doorway.